math4origami/webcatalog-helper/README.md

 ![screenshot.png](images/screenshot.png)

-* Adds the author name (執筆者名) next to the circle name (サークル名)
+* Adds the author name (執筆者名) between the circle name and genre.
-* Enables clicking anywhere in the memo cell to open the memo text edit field
+* Enables clicking anywhere in the memo cell to open the memo text edit field.
-* Autofocuses the text cursor on the memo text field when opened
+* Autofocuses the text cursor on the memo text field when opened.
-* Within the memo text field, adds keyboard shortcuts `Enter` or `Ctrl+S` to save changes, or `Esc` to revert changes
+* Within the memo text field, adds keyboard shortcuts `Enter` or `Ctrl+S` to save changes, or `Esc` to revert changes.
-* Changes the social media icons to links to their respective social media pages if present, instead of just going to circle info
+* Changes the social media icons to links to their respective social media pages if present, instead of just going to circle info.

 ## Troubleshooting